Michael P. Zabinski, Ph.D.

 Founder of the Computer Camp Industry.

-Where can a youngster design a video game, learn to program, create a phone app, take apart a computer, write a home page, play tennis, and make new friends?
+Where can a youngster design a video game, learn to program, create a phone app, take apart a computer, write a home page, play basketball, and make new friends?

 At the National Computer Camps!